ezedaniel/ezedaniel/README.md

 👋 Hi,

-I’m Daniel Eze and have experienced working as a data analyst and Project Management.
+I’m Daniel Eze and have experienced working as a data analyst.

 🧑‍💻 When I'm not at work you can often find me coding, learning new stuff, and honing my skills on various areas including ✳️ Machine Learning, ✳️ Data Science ✳️ Data Visualization projects.